skanikasaini6/KDD_Project/README.md

 Stores: Dataset contains information on 45 stores like Type of store and Size(in sqft) of the store.

 Train: Dataset contains historical train data on which the model is trained.
 Features included are Store number, Department number, Date which is date of the week we are predicting the sales.
-Weekly_sales for given department in the given store, and IS holiday
+Weekly_sales for given department in the given store, and Is_holiday
         Example Hypothesis: Predicting Department wise sales for each store

 Test: It includes same fields as Train.csv excluding weekly sales which is our Target variable.

 ***Data Preperation/preprocessing:***